grafana/alloy/docs/sources/reference/cli/run.md

 * `--cluster.advertise-interfaces`: List of interfaces used to infer an address to advertise.
 Set to `all` to use all available network interfaces on the system. (default `"eth0,en0"`).
 * `--cluster.max-join-peers`: Number of peers to join from the discovered set (default `5`).
 * `--cluster.name`: Name to prevent nodes without this identifier from joining the cluster (default `""`).
+* `--cluster.use-discovery-v1`: Use the older, v1 version of cluster peer discovery mechanism (default `false`).
+Note that this flag will be deprecated in the future and eventually removed.
 * `--config.format`: The format of the source file.
 Supported formats: `alloy`, `otelcol`, `prometheus`, `promtail`, `static` (default `"alloy"`).
 * `--config.bypass-conversion-errors`: Enable bypassing errors when converting (default `false`).
 * `--config.extra-args`: Extra arguments from the original format used by the converter.